NuhaKhaled/Chrome-Extension-Internationalization/chrome.md

 Around 70% of Internet users use Chrome today.
 Chrome is not just for browse ring, It is open, extendable and mobile.
 It's a great chance for developers to innovate and extend Chrome functionalities using all Chrome platform APIs facilities.
 The Chrome web store is full of great apps and extensions that could reach million of users and give a service that wasn't possible by other development platforms.

 This article assumes you already worked with Chrome Apps/Extensions.
-Understanding how open is Chrome web store to big variety of people, Internationalizing becomes a must.
-It make it easy to adapt to various languages and regions.
-Chrome provides the developer with simple structure to internationalize his app/extension in few seconds.
+Understanding how open is Chrome web store to a big variety of people, Internationalizing becomes a must.
+It makes it easy to adapt to various languages and regions.
+Chrome provides the developer with a simple structure to internationalize his app/extension in few seconds.

 This article will cover Chrome App/Extension i18n using a simple demo.
-In order to test your browser in multiple language, you need to set your [browser locale](https://developer.chrome.com/extensions/i18n#locales-testing).
+In order to test your browser in multiple languages, you need to set your [browser locale](https://developer.chrome.com/extensions/i18n#locales-testing).

 The source code is available on [GitHub](https://github.com/NuhaKhaled/Hello)